 Activities which are, for the time and the circumstances and the individuals engaged in them, intrinsically gratifying play yet which, in their totality, produce the means of life for all.
 The most necessary functions such as those of the “primary sector” (food production) already have their ludic counterparts in hunting and gardening, in hobbies.

-And while smashing the state may be a lot of effort, I believe it will lead to a world where that sort of effort won’t be needed anymore, if it is done properly.
+And while smashing the state may be a lot of effort, I believe it will lead to a world where that sort of effort won’t be needed anymore..
 Sure, there will still be struggles and oppression to be fought after the state, capitalism and all of the other intersecting systems of power and privilege such as patriarchy and heteronormativity are abolished.
 But ideally we’ll have incentive structures, affinity groups and cultural norms that consistently challenge, uproot and abolish if necessary things that give rise to non-anarchic dynamics.

 Of course, that doesn’t mean when we engage in productive play we should just pretend the world around ourselves doesn’t exist.
 We should still respect and abide by the rules and ideas that make up reality.
 And play has its consequences too.
 Play can be fun but challenging and have rewards that come from the play itself.
 But we can also love playing not because of the rewards but because of the process that got us to the rewards in question.
 Hell, why not both?
 Ideally, we’ll be both enjoying the process and the end result and that’s what productive play is all about: Replacing a lot of the current work schemes with productive play, leisure or nothing at all if it’s just another bullshit job.